CraigCovey/spark-examples/README.md

 * Clustering using KMeans
 * Multiple Linear Regression

-Within each type of machine learning I typically break out the files with a suffix of "_main" and "_func".
-The _main file is the machine learning code all in one *Main* function.
+Within each directory of machine learning code I typically break out the files with a suffix of "_main" and "_func".
+The _main file consists of machine learning code all in one *Main* function.
 The _func file uses functional programming to break up the code into usable functions.
 This is the optimal way to write code and keeps your code tidy.
-There may be other files and the suffix should easily identify that purpose of the code.
+Sometimes I include other files and the suffix should easily identify that purpose of the code.

-The code is heavily commented explaining what I am doing and in some places why I do chose to do that.
+The code is heavily commented explaining what I am doing and in some places why I chose to do that particular thing.

 `Happy Coding!`  :smiley: